Catallactic/catallactic-site/docs/whitepaper.md

 This work describes what CryptoCommodities are and how they work, what their stages are, the utilities, requirements, challenges, distribution mechanisms and opportunities they provide for issuers, adopters and society as a whole.

-CryptoCommodities are designed with the purpose of benefiting issuers: (1) Issuers can carry out fundraising rounds to launch their real economy project.
+Introduction should not be and issue as CryptoCommodities are designed with the purpose of benefiting issuers: (1) Issuers can carry out fundraising rounds to launch their real economy project.
 (2) Issuers can include transaction taxes balanced with their reputation (3) Issuers can also profit by providing DeFi services to the community.
 (4) Minting new tokens beyond the stabilization mechanism is a sale in itself (as long as the issuer keeps the required collateral) (5) Underlying market can share CryptoCommodity tokens with regular means of payment enabling incremental adoption.

 This project aims to provide direction to a real world crypto industry, as we think it diverted from the original blockchain principles.
 We do not get too deep in implementation as we think is easy to do the things right, but is very uncommon to do the right things.
 This whitepaper looks for to do the right things.
 The whitepaper aims to open a debate by presenting an overview of ideas for creating CryptoCommodity tokens.
 We are aware that every single aspect of this process must be validated and benchmarks must be created.
 The work is released under “Open Source” license to encourage contributions.